maduwanthasl/maduwanthasl.github.io/_pages/about.md

+---
+permalink: /
-# 👋🏼 Hello there, I’m Hirusha Madhuwantha!
+title: "👋🏼 Hello there, I’m Hirusha Madhuwantha!"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 ## 🤖 Robotics, AI & Additive Manufacturing Enthusiast